trezorg/coursera-downloader/README.md

     $ cd coursera-scala-dl
     $ sbt assembly

-It is also possible to make a self-starting Linux script by
+It is also possible to make a self-executable Linux script by

     $ sbt deploy

-It will create a executable file "coursera" in the project directory
+It will create the executable file "coursera" in the project directory

 Usage
 -------

 It is possible to set your login and password in a configuration file.
-The configuration file can be set by the script parameter *--filename*.
+The configuration file can be set by the script parameter **--filename**.
-It is also possible just to put the file into the user's home directory or into a current directory.
-In this case the file should have the name coursera.conf.
+It is also possible to put the file into the user's home directory or into a current directory.
+In this case the configuration file should have the name coursera.conf.

 File structure is pretty simple:

     username = some_username
     password = some_password
-    className = datasci-001
+    classname = class_name

 You can also set those parameters and other from the command line.
-Check for details
+Check for details:

     java -jar /path/to/cousera.jar --help

+or after **sbt deploy**

+    ./coursera --help

-or
+or in sbt

     $sbt
     >run --help